-In accordance with the provisions of the Commonwealth Constitution Act (sections 101 to 104, see page 33) an Act providing for the appointment of the commission was assented to on the 24th December, 1912.
-The personnel of the commission was, however, not decided until the 11th August, 1913, when Messrs.
+In accordance with the provisions of the Commonwealth Constitution Act (sections 101 to 104, see pages 31, 32) an Act providing for the appointment of the Commission was assented to on the 24th December, 1912.
+The personnel of the Commission was, however, not decided until the 11th August, 1913, when Messrs.
 A. B. Piddington, K.C.
 (Chief Commissioner), Hon.
 George Swinburne, and N. Lockyer, I.S.O., were appointed.
-On the 8th September, 1913, a request was received from the Executive Government of the Commonwealth that the commission should investigate and report as soon as practicable upon the following matters:-
+On the 8th September, 1913, a request was received from the Executive Government of the Commonwealth that the Commission should make an investigation in regard to the Tariff.
+This investigation was made and in all 70 reports were issued in connection therewith.
+(Vide Official Year Book No. 9, p.
+1134, and No. 10, p.
+1140.)